 Winners are based on a combination of public (40%) and professional (60%) judges.

-For the public, anyone with a Facebook account can vote on their favorite artwork based on:
+Public: anyone with a Facebook account can vote on their favorite artwork based on:

 • overall originality and aesthetics of artwork (e.g., do you like the painting, impressed with the skill of the “painter”) [100%]

-We will have several professional art critics judge the artwork based on:
+Several professional art critics judge the artwork based on:

 • overall originality and aesthetics of artwork (e.g., do you like the painting) [25%]